coralproject/talk/CONTRIBUTING.md

 ## What should I Contribute?

-There are four main ways to contribute to Talk:
+There are at least three ways to contribute to Talk:

 * Writing Code
 * Writing Docs
-* Participating in conversation
 * Providing Translations

-## Contributing Code
+## Writing Code

-### Create an Issue

 Conversation surrounding contributions begins in [issues](https://github.com/coralproject/talk/issues).

-#### When should I file?
+### When should I Create an Issue?

-File early, preferably before beginning any programming in earnest.
+File an issue as soon as you have an idea of something you'd like to contribute.
+We would love to hear what you're thinking and help refine the idea to make it into the Talk ecosystem.

 Please file issues if:

 * you would like to contribute to Talk Core.
 * you are building a Plugin that the current Plugin API doesn't support.
-* you are building a Plugin and want advice
+* you are building a Plugin and want advice.

-#### What should I include?
+### What should I include?

 Coral has adopted an iterative, agile development philosophy.
 All contributions that make it into the Talk repo should start with a story or this form: